 Classics to taste include the Wisconsin Amber, an American lager that balances roasted caramel malts with hops, and the Supper Club, a traditional malt lager.

 This experimental microbrewery is the one to watch in downtown Madison.
 It is a testament to the three founders’ friendship.
-Each from entirely different backgrounds, these buddies found a way to merge their perspectives and create this amalgamation of humor and fun.
+Each from an entirely different background, these buddies found a way to merge their perspectives and create this amalgamation of humor and fun.
 Their taproom is a tropical oasis of greenery, with the hanging plants providing the perfect curtain to hide away from the commotion of the city.
 Paired with the community atmosphere and rotating tap offerings, it’s no wonder customers keep returning for more.

 This brewery is founder Levi Funk’s love letter to the Lambic and Lambic-derived products such as Geuzes.
 Lambics are traditional Belgian beers that use spontaneous fermentation and are aged for about three years to create a unique brew.
 Worts sourced from breweries all around Wisconsin are brought together to be transformed.
 It sounds crazy, but Funk Factory must be doing something right because their releases are some of the fastest selling in the industry.